Bijou Fernandez: Early life and career

 In the fall of 1902 Fernandez teamed with Charles Waldron to lead the Herbert Stock Company in presenting Aristocracy by Bronson Howard.
 It was staged at the Circle Theatre, Broadway and Sixtieth Street.
 Adapted by David Belasco and Henry Churchill de Mille, the play was eventually called The Charity Ball.
 Fernandez portrayed Ann Cruger, the daughter of a Wall Street tycoon and an enemy of her sinful brother.

-Fernandez married the English actor William L. Abingdon in May 1906.
+Fernandez married the English actor William L. Abingdon on May 29, 1906.
+For the summer of 1907, Fernandez appeared at the Elitch Theatre as part of the Summer stock cast.
 In 1910, she temporarily quit acting and began working as a theatrical agent.
 She joined Goldwyn Pictures in 1918 following the deaths of her mother and husband.
 Abingdon committed suicide in May 1918, in his home at 235 West Seventy-Sixth Street, New York City.
 Fernandez worked as a talent scout and later in the same capacity with both Metro Goldwyn Mayer and Warner Bros.
 She signed Patricia Collinge at the age of 16 and found her a role in The Queen of the Moulin Rouge.
 She appeared in New Toys (1925), a silent feature which stars Richard Barthelmess, Mary Hay, and Clifton Webb.
 In Just Suppose (1926), a story of the Prince of Wales who falls in love with an American woman, she played Mrs Stafford, mother to leading lady Lois Moran.

 She played roles in The Girl I Left Behind Me as a member of the Empire Theatre Company, The Climbers with the Amelia Bingham Company, Arms and Man with Arnold Daly, and Man and Superman with Robert Lorraine.
 In 1937 Fernandez was in the cast of I'd Rather Be Right at the Alvin Theatre.
 The musical comedy was written by George S. Kaufman, Moss Hart, Richard Rodgers, and Lorenz Hart.
 George M. Cohan acted the part of President Franklin Delano Roosevelt.

 Fernandez was among the honored actors at a tea given by the Drama League of New York at The Pierre Hotel, in November 1937.
 Her final stage role came in Prescott Proposals with Katharine Cornell in 1956.